McDegens-DAO/mcburn-js/README.md

 It is espeically helpful when the cNFT appears to be "unburnable" by other means.

-For bulk burning we recommend [Sol Incinerator](https://sol-incinerator.com/)
+For bulk burning we recommend: [Sol Incinerator](https://sol-incinerator.com/)

 # Solana Program